Frontiers in Medical Biology

 3. What can I expect?

-You are advised to download the flyer and to read the information in the study guide.
+You are advised to check out the 'studiegids' (course catalogue) and 'studiewijzer' (course manual) of current and previous editions of the course.
 Or you could go to the library and check out "Development" by Gilbert, which we will use as the basis for the developmental biology lectures.
 Or you could check out the Frontiers in Medical Biology You Tube channel, which contains all of the webvideo's that students have made in previous years.
 Of course, your best source of information will probably be a student who took the course in previous years.
-That being said, we are continuously developing the course to keep up with current developments.
-In particular, we are actively developing novel 'laptop colleges' and 'werkcolleges' to allow students to actively engage with the presented material.
-In 2017-2018 we focused on extending the stem cell modeling classes.
-For 2018-2019, we are developing a closer link between the material covered in Frontiers I and the Advanced Genomics course.

 It is important to realize that Frontiers I gives you the basis for Frontiers II (where you will work on your own business plan and research proposal) and Advanced Genomics (where you will combine wet lab and dry lab experiments).
 Together, these courses are really aimed at gradually transitioning from textbook based learning (and we have some really nice ones for Frontiers I) to scientific literature and experimentation based learning.
 In other words: the perfect preparation for a BSc internship!